GaloisInc/SEEC/README.md

 # Case studies

-The three main case studies in this report are in the following directories:
+The five main case studies in this report are in the following directories:

 * `examples/list`
 * `examples/set`